Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 **![image](https://user-images.githubusercontent.com/120497130/223471872-2fb8a189-0969-449c-9a20-98bc907a7f0c.png) [Rat Race (10)](https://retroachievements.org/achievement/5987)**
 _Rats in the rafters - kill as many as you can!_

 While racing to stop Ultros, kill 23 rats before the timer runs out.
+There are not enough rats in the encounters to reach 23, so leave some of the gold rats alive.
+When the grey rats are killed, the gold rats will summon more.
 Combining this achievement with the time waste achievement may not leave enough room to stop Ultros in time.
 If this happens, reload your save to ensure a flawless opera performance.

 **![image](https://user-images.githubusercontent.com/120497130/223471998-028387da-ae60-4daf-9320-d0223c402385.png) [Encore!
 (5)](https://retroachievements.org/achievement/5935)**
 _Flawless performance on opening night at the Opera House_

 Successfully complete the Opera House event on the first attempt.
 If you get kicked out and told to try again, reload your save.
-This will unlock when Ultros is defeated.
+This will unlock when Setzer appears on the stage.

 ### Southern Continent